appy385/flask-sample/README.md

 $ pip install awscli

 ```
-For the first time user of AWS, to create Your First IAM Admin User and Group for Elastic Beanstalk.
-Fill  `Access type: Programmatic access` and assign it the `policy name: AdministrationAccess` .Download the credetials.csv and use this command to configure your credentials.
+For the first time user of AWS, create Your First IAM Admin User and Group for Elastic Beanstalk.
+Fill  `Access type: Programmatic access` and assign it the `policy name: AdministrationAccess`.Download the credetials.csv and use this command to configure your credentials.

 ```
 $ aws configure
 ```

-Install the `awsebcli` library to interact and manage our EB service on AWS
+Install the `awsebcli` library to interact and manage your EB service on AWS
 ```
 $ pip install awsebcli